dinosaure/gilbraltar/README.md

 toolchain (as `ocaml-freestanding`) specialized for Raspberry Pi 4.

 The project is split into 2 packages:
-- `toolchain` which contains the C kernel
+- `kernel` which contains the C kernel
 - `caml` which is a copy of [ocaml-freestanding][] for our kernel

 The goal of this repository is to bootstrap a caml runtime from nothing.
 The